 Works will be carefully planned to limit disruption to commuters and the local community.
 However, activities may create noise, dust and vibration typical of construction activities.

-A construction site will be established in the area to support the substation works.
-It will accommodate site facilities, equipment laydown and create a safe barrier between the construction site and pedestrians.
+A construction site will be established in these areas to support the substation works.
+These will accommodate site facilities, equipment laydown and create a safe barrier between the construction site and pedestrians.

-Site establishment activities will also include installing Tree Protection Zones for trees remaining near the construction of the new substation.
-There will also be drainage, sewerage and earthworks required onsite to connect services, such as storm water to the substation building.
+Site establishment activities will also include installing Tree Protection Zones for trees near the construction sites of the new and upgraded substations.
+There may also be drainage, sewerage and earthworks required onsite to connect services such as storm water.

-To facilitate works in the area, detours and signs will be in place during construction to ensure the safety of the community and workers.
+To facilitate works in these areas, detours and signs will be in place during construction to ensure the safety of the community and workers.

 There may be some unavoidable disruption to rail services so the work can be undertaken safely.
 Bus replacement services will be provided during any planned disruptions.